The

 freely redistributed for educational purposes at no charge in

-for educational purposes only.
-There is no guarantee of any kind that
+educational purposes only.
+There is no guarantee of any kind that it

-it is accurate, or that no harm will come to anyone who uses it.
-This information is
+is accurate, or that no harm will come to anyone who uses it.

 provided on an "as is" basis with absolutely no warranty or guarantee.